 #1 Tact Bivvy® 2.0

 This lightweight bivy is windproof and waterproof.
 Made of tear-resistant HeatEcho® reflective polyester film, it uses your body heat to keep you warm.
-Reflecting 90% of your body heat, it’s guaranteed a cozy night’s sleep regardless of how low the outside temperature drops.
+Reflecting 90% of your body heat, a cozy night’s sleep is guaranteed, regardless of how low the outside temperature drops.

 While the Tact Bivvy isn’t the lightest bivy sack we found, at just 7 oz, it won’t weigh you down or take up much room in your bug-out bag.

 Once in its stuff sack, it can fit in the palm of your hand.
-Rolled out, however, and it’s big enough to comfortably accommodate anyone shorter than a Sasquatch.
+Rolled out, however, and it’s big enough to accommodate anyone shorter than a Sasquatch comfortably.

 In addition to providing shelter, this bivy has a stuff sack with a para-tinder drawstring that doubles up as a fire starter and a 120-decibel whistle so you can call for help.